AKASHAorg/ipfs-connector/README.md

 Some of the differences:

 - Able to specify init folder
-- Better control over cut on file options
+- Better control over `cat` on file options
 - Promised based, no callbacks
 - Connector can be accessed from anywhere inside the app as it is a singleton
 - Plug your favorite logging library - by default console.
 See [tests folder](https://github.com/AkashaProject/ipfs-connector/tree/master/tests) for Winston examples